jacoborus/wiretree/README.md

 # Wiremap

-**Wiremap** is a lightweight, type-safe dependency injection framework for **TypeScript** that favors composition over inheritance.
+**Wiremap** is a lightweight, type-safe dependency injection framework for TypeScript that favors composition over inheritance.
 Build scalable, maintainable, and testable applications with intuitive and powerful dependency management.

 ---

-:fire: **HEADS UP!** You're currently looking at an alpha version.
+⚠️ **PRE-RELEASE SOFTWARE**
-API might change
+This is an alpha version under active development.
+The API is subject to change.

 ---